aquint/ion-alpha-scroll/README.md

 # License

-This Ionic alpha-scroll directive is available under the MIT license.
+The Ionic alpha-scroll directive is available under the MIT license.